adsrmk/vitepress-latest/docs/en/guide/backend.md

 ## Why secure the wp-login.php page?

-By default, the WordPress login page is publicly accessible at 'yourdomain.com/wp-login.php' or 'yourdomain.com/login'.
-This makes it vulnerable to two specific threats
+By default, the WordPress login page is publicly accessible at `yourdomain.com/wp-login.php` or `yourdomain.com/login` This makes it vulnerable to two specific threats:

 - **Brute Force Attacks:** Automated bots attempt thousands of username and password combinations per minute to gain unauthorized access.
 - **Server Resource Exhaustion:** Even if the bots fail to log in, every login attempt triggers a *PHP process.* A heavy attack can spike resource usage, slowing down your site or crashing the server.